-“So I grew up with that legacy,” says Keech Combe Shetty ‘06, Ivan’s granddaughter and co-CEO of Combe along with her husband, Akshay Shetty ‘06.
+“So I grew up with that legacy,” says Keech Combe Shetty ‘06, Ivan’s grand-daughter and co-CEO of Combe Inc. along with her husband, Akshay Shetty ‘06.

-While Keech was inspired by the success of her father, Chris, who went into the family business (and subsequently ran the company until his retirement in 2014), what drove her to carve out a role at Combe was a personal zeal for skincare and stint at a different family business.
+While Keech was inspired by the success of her father, Chris, who went into the family business and subsequently ran the company until his retirement in 2014, what truly drove her to carve out a role at Combe was a personal zeal for skincare and a stint at a different family business.

-“We have an unwritten rule in my family that you have to have relevant work experience and an MBA before you can join [Combe] as a family member,” she explains.
-That’s how she ended up at Estée Lauder, specifically working at Clinique under the tutelage of Jane Lauder, the granddaughter of Estée Lauder.
+“We have an unwritten rule in my family that you have to have relevant work experience and an MBA before you can join Combe as a family member,” she explains.
+That’s how she ended up at Estée Lauder, specifically working at Clinique, under the tutelage of Jane Lauder, the granddaughter of Estée Lauder.

 “That was a fantastic experience for me,” recalls Keech.
 “I really started from the bottom and worked up.
-Working with Jane was important because there was a lot to learn from her given her business chops and also due to the fact that she was a family member working in the business.
-Seeing how she balanced that really shaped how I viewed myself entering Combe.”
+Working with Jane was important because there was a lot to learn from her given her business chops and also due to the fact that she was a family member working within the business.
+Seeing how she balanced those responsibilities really shaped how I viewed my role entering Combe.”

-Nowadays, most retail companies are grappling with a new era where consumers hold more power than ever before, but Keech welcomes this sudden shift.
+Nowadays, most consumer and retail companies are grappling with a new era where consumers hold more power than ever before, and Keech welcomes the seismic shifts happening in the industry.
 “I think this day and age is actually what Combe was built for,” she explains.
-“When it comes to men’s hair color or women’s intimate health, these are very personal conversations and now we finally have the tools to really maximize those conversations.
+“When it comes to men’s hair color with Just For Men or women’s intimate health with Vagisil brands, these are very personal conversations, and now we finally have the tools to really maximize those conversations.
 So for us it’s been exciting to evolve to where the puck has always been heading.”

-Keech sees Combe’s current innovation in how the company approaches people — both consumers and employees.
+Keech believes Combe’s major innovation revolves around its approach to diversity and inclusion at the company.
 Currently, Combe’s management team enjoys a 50/50 split by gender with half hailing from outside the United States.
-Meanwhile, the overall company makeup is 60 percent women and 40 percent men.
+Further, the overall company makeup is 60 percent women and 40 percent men.

-“People ask us what are diversity policy is and I tell them our policy is to hire the best brains possible.
-This is what it ends up looking like,” she says.
+“People ask us what our diversity policy is and I tell them that our policy is to hire the best brains possible.
+And our company make-up is what it ends up looking like,” she says.